YIMBY: History

-The term started being used in the 1980s as a position in opposition to NIMBYism.
-By 1991, YIMBY was already an established term and had been since the 1980s, understood to mean "Yes-in-many-backyards".
+The term started being used in the 1980s by nuclear energy advocates in reference to opposition to nuclear plants in the wake of the Three Mile Island accident.
+By 1991, YIMBY was an established term since the 1980s, understood to mean "Yes-in-many-backyards".

 A 1993 essay published in the Journal of the American Planning Association entitled "Planners' Alchemy, Transforming NIMBY to YIMBY: Rethinking NIMBY" used 'YIMBY' in general reference to development, not only housing development.

 The pro-housing YIMBY position emerged in regions experiencing unaffordable housing prices.
 The Guardian and Raidió Teilifís Éireann say this movement began in the San Francisco Bay area in the 2010s due to high housing costs created as a result of the local technology industry adding many more jobs to the region than the number of housing units constructed in the same time span.

 California YIMBY, the first political YIMBY group, was founded with the funding of Bay Area tech executives and companies.
 Dustin Moskovitz (Facebook, Asana) and his wife Cari Tuna donated $500,000 via their Open Philanthropy foundation; Nat Friedman (Xamarin, GitHub) and Zack Rosen (Pantheon Systems) donated another $500,000.
 Another $1 million donation came from the online payments company Stripe.